COVID: Will European tourists return to Southeast Asia? | DW | 13.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Southeast Asian nations, which are heavily reliant on tourism, are looking into ways to kick-start the vital economic sector battered by the global health crisis.
+Heavily reliant on tourism, Southeast Asian nations are looking into ways to kick-start the vital economic sector, which has been battered by the pandemic.

-It's little wonder Southeast Asia is now in a rush to welcome back tourists: in 2019, the sector was worth $393billion (€340 billion) for the regional economy.
-For countries like Cambodia and Thailand, tourism accounted for around a third and a fifth of their entire GDP, respectively.
+It's little wonder Southeast Asia is now in a rush to welcome back tourists: In 2019, the tourism sector was worth $393 billion (€340 billion) for the regional economy.
+Tourism accounted for about a third of Cambodia's GDP and one-fifth of Thailand's.

-How much European tourists factor into Southeast Asian attention on welcoming back tourists is another matter.

-In 2019, the UK accounted for the 13th largest share of inbound tourists to the region, with 3.1 million British travelers visiting Southeast Asia.
+In 2019, the UK accounted for the 13th-largest share of tourists in the region, with 3.1 million British travelers visiting Southeast Asia.
 Some 2.1 million Germans and 2 million French also visited the region, according to ASEAN data.

-Frederick Kliem, a research fellow and lecturer at the S. Rajaratnam School of International Studies in Singapore, said he doesn't think that European tourists will be key in the considerations of Southeast Asian tourism industries.
+Frederick Kliem, a research fellow and lecturer at the S. Rajaratnam School of International Studies in Singapore, said he didn't think that European tourists would be key in the considerations of Southeast Asian tourism industries.

 "Europeans will always travel and will always be welcome — they just don't bring much money to the overall tourism income," he said.

-Thailand in July launched a so-called sandbox scheme in Phuket, its most popular beach island.
-Since early October, Thailand has halved the quarantine period for fully jabbed visitors down to seven days.
+Thailand in July launched a so-called sandbox scheme on Phuket, its most popular beach island.
+Since early October, Thailand has halved the quarantine period for fully jabbed visitors, to seven days.
 Bangkok, the Thai capital, including five other tourism destinations, will reopen to sandbox schemes from November.
 Most other areas will open in December.

 Vietnam wants to open Phu Quoc island as a sandbox scheme from next month.
 Cambodia, which has the region's second-highest vaccination rates, expects to welcome back tourists by the end of the year.